sara-nl/htdpdocs/source/Pages/storage/data_transfers.rst

 Help on the above commands can be found by (i) typing ``man [COMMAND]`` after logging into the system.
-For those cases that require another client for data transfers is necessary we kindly request that you to contact us via :ref:`our helpdesk <helpdesk>`.
+For those cases that require another client for data transfers, we kindly request that you to contact us via :ref:`our helpdesk <helpdesk>`.